-- Stock mouth protectors are preformed and come ready to wear.
-They are inexpensive and can be bought at most sporting good stores and department stores.
+- Stock mouth protectors are pre-formed and come ready to wear.
+They are inexpensive and can be bought at most sporting goods and department stores.
 However, little can be done to adjust their fit, they are bulky and make breathing and talking difficult and they provide little or no protection.
 These are the least recommended.

 - Custom-fitted mouth protectors are individually designed and made in a dental office.
-First, Dr. Gallucci will make an impression of your teeth and a mouth guard is then molded over the model using a special material.
-Due to the use of the special material and because of the extra time and work involved, this custom-made mouth guard is more expensive than the other types, but it provides the most comfort and best fit and protection.
+First, Dr. Gallucci or Dr. Man will make an impression of your teeth and a mouth guard is then moulded over the model using a special material.
+Due to the use of the special material and because of the extra time and work involved, this custom-made mouthguard is more expensive than the other types, but it provides the most comfort and best fit and protection.

 Generally, mouth guards cover your upper teeth only, but in some instances (such as if you wear braces or another fixed dental appliance on your lower jaw), your dentist will make a mouth guard for the lower teeth as well.
-Dr. Gallucci can suggest the best mouth guard for you.
-An effective mouth guard should be comfortable, resist tears, be durable and easy to clean, and should not restrict your breathing or speech.
+Dr. Gallucci and Dr. Man can suggest the best mouthguard for you.
+An effective mouthguard should be comfortable, resist tears, be durable and easy to clean, and should not restrict your breathing or speech.

 Who Needs a Sports Guard?

 Sports guards should be used by anyone - both children and adults - who play contact sports such as football, boxing, soccer, ice hockey, basketball, lacrosse, martial arts and field hockey.
 However, even those participating in non-contact sports (for example, gymnastics) and any recreational activity (for example skateboarding, mountain biking) that might pose a risk of injury to the mouth would benefit from wearing a protective sports guard.